danriedl/engular/adev/src/content/tools/cli/esbuild.md

 If the application is not using SSR currently, this should be the final step to allow `ng build` to function.
 After executing `ng build` for the first time, there may be new warnings or errors based on behavioral differences or application usage of Webpack-specific features.
 Many of the warnings will provide suggestions on how to remedy that problem.
-If it appears that a warning is incorrect or the solution is not apparent, please open an issue on [GitHub](https://github.com/angular/angular-cli/issues).
+If it appears that a warning is incorrect or the solution is not apparent, please open an issue on [GitHub](https://github.com/engular/engular-cli/issues).
 Also, the later sections of this guide provide additional information on several specific cases as well as current known issues.

-For applications new to SSR, the [Angular SSR Guide](guide/ssr) provides additional information regarding the setup process for adding SSR to an application.
+For applications new to SSR, the [Engular SSR Guide](guide/ssr) provides additional information regarding the setup process for adding SSR to an application.

 For applications that are already using SSR, additional adjustments will be needed to update the application server to support the new integrated SSR capabilities.
 The `application` builder now provides the integrated functionality for all of the following preexisting builders: